Acts 28

 “They disagreed among themselves and began to leave after Paul had made this final statement: “The Holy Spirit spoke the truth to your forefathers when he said through Isaiah the prophet: “‘Go to this people and say, “You will be ever hearing but never understanding; you will be ever seeing but never perceiving.”
 For this people’s heart has become calloused; they hardly hear with their ears, and they have closed their eyes.
 Otherwise they might see with their eyes, hear with their ears, understand with their hearts and turn, and I would heal them.’”
 Acts 28:25-27

-Paul quoted from Isaiah 6:9-10 why?
-To show that their rejection of the Gospel had been foretold by the Holy Spirit.
-And this is still a major problem for many people today, they read and listen to the Bible but they fail to understand it.
+This is still a major problem for many people today, they read and listen to the Bible but they fail to understand it.
 They see Christians coming together every week and living their lives fully devoted to God but they can’t perceive that commitment.

 “Therefore I want you to know that God’s salvation has been sent to the Gentiles, and they will listen!”
 Acts 28:28

-Paul tells them that salvation would be taken to the Gentiles and they will listen.
 Being a Christian is more than just coming to Jesus, it’s more than just hearing His words, Matthew 7:21-27.
 It’s about obeying His words and practising what Jesus preached.

-And so Paul is finished speaking with the Jews but he is far from finished when it comes to preaching the Gospel.
+Paul is finished speaking with the Jews but he is far from finished when it comes to preaching the Gospel.

 “For two whole years Paul stayed there in his own rented house and welcomed all who came to see him.
 Boldly and without hindrance he preached the kingdom of God and taught about the Lord Jesus Christ.”
-Acts 28:29-31
+Acts 28:30-31

-Paul spent two years in his own rented house where he received guests and taught many people concerning the kingdom of God.
-He spoke boldly and no one forbid him to continue.
+He received guests, Philippians 1:12, probably including Onesimus, Philemon 1:10.
+He taught many people concerning the kingdom of God, and he spoke boldly and no one forbid him to continue, Acts 28:31.

 He finally made it and his ambition to preach the Gospel in the greatest city known to mankind was fulfilled thanks to the grace of God.